 2013 Travis Kelce Score RC #431

-This might be the best looking of all the Travis Kelce rookie cards and comes in at one of the most affordable as well.
+This might be the best-looking of all the Travis Kelce rookie cards and comes in as one of the most affordable.

-Looking for a great looking and affordable Travis Kelce rookie card at the same time?
+Looking for a great-looking and affordable Travis Kelce rookie card simultaneously?
 Check out his 2013 Score RC

-Numbered #431 the Kelce score rookie card shows a close-up headshot of the rugged Travis with a not so happy look on his face.
-His name is placed in the bottom left corner and the KC Chiefs Helmet in the bottom right corner.
-The words 2013 Rookie is placed in the top right corner with the Score logo in the top left.
+Numbered #431, the Kelce score rookie card shows a close-up headshot of the rugged Travis with a not-so-happy look on his face.
+His name is in the bottom left corner, and the KC Chiefs Helmet is in the bottom right corner.
+The words 2013 Rookie is placed in the top right corner, with the Score logo in the top left.

 Travis Kelce Rookie Card Value

-The value of Kelce rookie cards is valued correctly based on his career stats to date.
-If he can win another Superbowl or three the value of his rookie cards will go even higher and the odds of him winning at minimum one Superbowl are pretty decent.
+The value of Kelce’s rookie cards is valued correctly based on his career stats to date.
+If he can win another Superbowl or three, the value of his rookie cards will go even higher, and the odds of him winning at least one Superbowl are pretty decent.

-Thinking about buying a Travis Kelce RC but are unsure about which one to buy?
-Hit us up at firstname.lastname@example.org and we will help!
+Are you thinking about buying a Travis Kelce RC but unsure which one to buy?
+Hit us up at email@example.com, and we will help!

 Do you have a Travis Kelce football card and would like an estimated value?
 Email us at firstname.lastname@example.org and include at minimum two CLEAR photos of the card.